-- 35. On 3 October 2016, the IOC provided the Athlete with a copy of the B1-Sample laboratory documentation package. - 36.
+- requested a copy of the B2-Sample laboratory documentation package.
+She further indicated that she would not attend the hearing of the Disciplinary Commission, neither personally nor through a representative, but that she would file a defence in writing. - 35.
+On 19 October 2016, the IOC provided the Athlete with a copy of the B1-Sample laboratory documentation package as well as additional documentation related to her sample, in particular the handling of the sample in Beijing and its transfer to the WADA accredited laboratory in Lausanne. - 36.
 On 11 November 2016, the Athlete was provided with a copy of the B2-Sample laboratory documentation package.
-She was offered the possibility to present her defence in writing by 25 November 2016. - 37.
-On the same day, the NOC and the IF were invited to file written observations within the deadline of 25 November 2016. - 38.
-On 6 December 2016, the IOC sent a reminder and invited the Athlete to submit her written defence by 8 December 2016 at the latest. - 39.
-The Athlete did not submit a written defence.
+She was invited to present her written defence by 25 November 2016. - 37.
+On the same day, the NOC and the IF were invited to file written observations. - 38.
+On 6 December 2016, the IOC sent a reminder to the Athlete and informed her that the deadline in order to submit a written defence had been extended until 8 December 2016. - The Athlete did not submit any written defence.
 Neither the NOC nor the IF filed written observations.